luissimas/zettelkasten/Flip-Flops.md

 # Flip-Flops
 Flip-flops have a behaviour very similar to [[Latches|latches]], but they differ in the sense that in flip-flops, the stored signal can change only once during one clock cycle.
 Not only that, but the output state can change only on the *edge* of the clock signal.
-If the state changes when the clock signal goes from $0$ to $1$, we say that it  **
+If the flip-flop allows state changes only when the clock signal goes from $0$ to $1$, we say that it is a *positive-edge-triggered* flip-flop.
+If it allows state changes only when the clock signal goes from $1$ to $0$, we say that it is a *negative-edge-triggered* flip-flop.

 ## Master-Slave D Flip-Flop
 This way of implementation uses two [[Latches#Gated D Latch|gated D latches]] that are controled by the same clock.
 In this type of circuit the master and slave can never be enabled at the same time.
 This gives the circuit the characteristic of only changing the output state when the clock goes from $1$ to $0$, also called the *negative edge* of the clock.